Can You Double the Grilled Chicken Penne Al Fresco?

 I agree with this too.
 Most of my shows are at 6:30 pm and that's supper time here.
 If people are invited over at this time, they expect more than just a bite of something.
 I always try to demo things that will give people more than a sample.

-1. Can I double the recipe for Grilled Chicken Penne Al Fresco?
+Can you double the Grilled Chicken Penne Al Fresco recipe?

-Yes, you can absolutely double the recipe for Grilled Chicken Penne Al Fresco.
-Simply adjust the ingredients accordingly.
-You may need to use a larger pot or pan to accommodate the increased amount of pasta and chicken.
+Yes, you can double the Grilled Chicken Penne Al Fresco recipe.
+Just make sure to adjust the cooking times and use a larger pot to accommodate the increased volume of ingredients.

 Similar Pampered Chef Threads